 Everyone is welcome at our club regardless of ethnicity, gender identity, sexual orientation, religious affiliation or lack thereof, political leanings or anything else.
 We ask that you leave politics at the door and meet new people you may have not thought to otherwise.
 Wherever you come from and whatever you do, if you want to dance then you have come to the right place!

 While dancing is about expressing yourself and having fun, we also want to create a positive learning and social environment for all of our guests.
 We strive to create a safe space for all of our dancers, patrons, volunteers, and staff; a space that makes everyone feel secure to be themselves and express themselves in this fun art form.
 When asked to dance we want to create an environment where it is safe to say yes without extra expectations, and where consent to dance is not overreached.
 Please review our Safe Space Policy for more information on how to help us maintain a safe dance environment.

 We love to build and foster community.
 A dance community is like an ecosystem - it needs many different personality types and people to make it grow and thrive.
 We want to encourage extra dance activities, friendships, cool ideas that align with our values, and having fun.
 If you have a cool idea, let us know!

 Interested in group lessons?
 Private lessons?
 Would you like to hire us for an event or party?
 Any other questions?

-Send us an email or give us a call:
+Send us an email at firstname.lastname@example.org.

 Also, feel free to give us a shout out on Social Media!